top of page

 the next generation of the ngEHT community

-2024 Scholars Program
+2026 Scholars Program

 image.png

 The National Society of Black Physicists (NSBP) and the Event Horizon Telescope (EHT) group at the Smithsonian Astrophysical Observatory (SAO) are sponsoring the NSBP/SAO EHT Scholars program.
 Summer Interns will work on projects that range across observational, computational, theoretical, and engineering aspects of black hole research.
 The research will culminate in a research report and presentation to the team.
 Program benefits include mentoring by experts in black hole astrophysics, participation in a large supportive research group, and participation in the broader SAO summer internship community.
+Members of the NSBP, NSHP, and SACNAS are particularly encouraged to apply.

-Apply by February 1st, 2024
+Apply by February 1st, 2026

 bottom of page